top of page

 - Students are encouraged to explore the free digital education pages above as a pre-or-post trip activity.

-- MCHA educators are always available by email to any questions that teachers or students may have, so always feel free
+- MCHA educators are always available by email to any questions that teachers or students may have, so feel free to reach out!

 Professional Development